Consolidation inevitable in the crypto space, but Bitcoin is here to stay: Ray Youssef, CEO, Paxful

 Market valuation of cryptocurrencies have tanked by more than 70 per cent during the past eight months.
 Meanwhile, popular crypto Bitcoin plunged below $20,000 at present from over $65,000 in November 2021.
 But how long will this bearish trend continue or what are the available investment options in the space?
-To get answers of all these questions, Business Today caught up with Ray Youssef, founder and CEO of Paxful, a P2P exchange, to understand where cryptocurrencies are headed.
+To get answers of all these questions, Business Today caught up with Ray Youssef, co-founder and CEO of Paxful, a P2P exchange, to understand where cryptocurrencies are headed.
 Edited excerpts:

 Business Today (BT): Why cryptocurrency market is looking uncertain at present?
 How do you see the trend going ahead?